 An open-label study to evaluate the long-term safety of ivacaftor in pediatric patients with cystic fibrosis and one of the mutations for which ivacaftor is approved.
-The trial will enroll pediatric patients <24-months of age at the time of initiation of ivacaftor treatment.
+The trial will enroll pediatric patients ≥ 3 to <24-months of age at the time of initiation of ivacaftor treatment.
 Patients will be followed for at least 2 years.
-Trial assessments will include ophthalmologic examinations, clinical labs, growth parameters, hospitalizations, exacerbations, and deaths.
-This study may include patients from study 1 as well as eligible CF patients < 24 months of age either not enrolled in study 1 or eligible infants who are subsequently born.
-Study 2 will be initiated after completion of the respective age cohort of Study 1.

-- Objective of each study:

-Study 1: To evaluate the pharmacokinetics, select the dose of ivacaftor granules, and assess the initial safety of ivacaftor in CF patients aged <24 months of age with an approved mutation

-Study 2: To evaluate the long-term safety of ivacaftor in CF patients who are <24 months of age at time of ivacaftor initiation

-- Patients to be Studied:
+Trial assessments will include ophthalmologic examinations, clinical labs, growth parameters, hospitalizations, pulmonary exacerbations, and deaths.
+This study may include patients from study 1 as well as eligible CF patients ≥ 3 to < 24 months of age either not enrolled in study 1 or eligible infants who are subsequently born.
+Study 2 will be initiated after the first patient completes Part B completion of the respective age cohort of Study 1. - Objective of each study: Study 1: To evaluate the pharmacokinetics, select the dose of ivacaftor granules, and assess the initial safety of ivacaftor in CF patients aged ≥ 3 to <24 months of age with an approved mutation Study 2: To evaluate the long-term safety of ivacaftor in CF patients who are ≥ 3 to <24 months of age at time of ivacaftor initiation - Patients to be Studied: Study 1:

-- Age group in which study(ies) will be performed: 0 to <24months - Number of patients to be studied:
+- Age group in which study(ies) will be performed: ≥ 3 to <24months

+- Number of patients to be studied:

 Study 1, part A:

-- Cohort 1: Patients aged 12 to <24 months (n≥5) - Cohort 2: Patients aged 6 to <12 months (n≥5) - Cohort 3: Patients aged 3 to <6 months (n≥5) - Cohort 4: Patients aged 0 to <3 months (n≥5)
+Cohort 1: Patients aged 12 to 24 months (n≥5)

+Cohort 2: Patients aged 6 to <12 months (n≥5)

+Cohort 3: Patients aged 3 to <6 months (n≥5)

+Cohort 4: Patients aged 0 to <3 months (n≥5)

 Study 1, part B:

-- Cohort 5: Patients aged 12 to <24 months (n≥5) - Cohort 6: Patients aged 6 to <12 months (n≥5) - Cohort 7: Patients aged 0 to <6 months (n≥5)
+Cohort 5: Patients aged 12 to <24 months (n≥5) Cohort 6: Patients aged 6 to <12 months (n≥5) Cohort 7: Patients aged 0≥3 to <6 months (n≥53) Study 2:

-Study 2